Lester Young: Final years

-On December 8, 1957, Young appeared with Billie Holiday, Coleman Hawkins, Ben Webster, Roy Eldridge, and Gerry Mulligan in the CBS television special The Sound of Jazz, performing Holiday's tune "Fine and Mellow."
+On December 8, 1957, Young appeared with Billie Holiday, Coleman Hawkins, Ben Webster, Roy Eldridge, and Gerry Mulligan on the CBS television special The Sound of Jazz, performing Holiday's tune "Fine and Mellow".
 It was a reunion with Holiday, with whom he had lost contact over the years.
 She was also in physical decline, near the end of her career, yet they both gave moving performances.
-Young's solo was brilliant, acclaimed by some observers as an unparalleled marvel of economy, phrasing and extraordinarily moving emotion; Nat Hentoff, one of the show's producers, later commented, "Lester got up, and he played the purest blues I have ever heard... in the control room we were all crying."
+Young's solo was brilliant, acclaimed by some observers as an unparalleled marvel of economy, phrasing and extraordinarily moving emotion; Nat Hentoff, one of the show's producers, later commented, "Lester got up, and he played the purest blues I have ever heard ... in the control room we were all crying."

 Young made his final studio recordings and live performances in Paris in March 1959 with drummer Kenny Clarke at the tail end of an abbreviated European tour during which he ate next to nothing and drank heavily.
 On a flight to New York City, he suffered from internal bleeding due to the effects of alcoholism and died in the early morning hours of March 15, 1959, only hours after arriving back in New York, at the age of 49.

 According to jazz critic Leonard Feather, who rode with Holiday in a taxi to Young's funeral, she said after the services, "I'll be the next one to go."
 Holiday died four months later on July 17, 1959, at age 44.

 Influence on other musicians

-Young's playing style influenced many musicians, including John Coltrane, Stan Getz, B.B.
-King, John Lewis, Zoot Sims, Al Cohn, Warne Marsh, Gerry Mulligan, Lee Konitz, and Paul Desmond.
-Paul Quinichette modeled his style so closely on Young's that he was sometimes referred to as the "Vice Prez" (sic).
+Young's playing style influenced many musicians, including John Coltrane, Stan Getz, B. B. King, John Lewis, Zoot Sims, Al Cohn, Warne Marsh, Gerry Mulligan, Lee Konitz, and Paul Desmond.
+Paul Quinichette modeled his style so closely on Young's that he was sometimes referred to as the "Vice Prez".
 Sonny Stitt began to incorporate elements from Lester Young's approach when he made the transition to tenor saxophone.
-Lester Young also had a direct influence on the young Charlie Parker, and thus the entire bebop movement.
+Young also had a direct influence on the young Charlie Parker, and thus the entire bebop movement.

 Non-musical legacy

 Young also influenced non-musicians such as Allen Ginsberg and Jack Kerouac.
 He is also said to have popularized use of the term "cool" to mean something fashionable.
-Another slang term he is rumoured to have coined or popularized was the term "bread," meaning money.
+Another slang term he is rumored to have coined or popularized was the term "bread", meaning money.
 He would ask, "How does the bread smell?" when asking how much a gig was going to pay.

 Family life

-Lester married three times.
-His first marriage was to Beatrice Tolliver, in Albuquerque, on February 23, 1930.
+Young married three times.
+His first marriage was to Beatrice Tolliver, in Albuquerque, New Mexico, on February 23, 1930.
 His second was to Mary Dale.
 His third wife was Mary Berkeley; they had two children.

-His son, Lester Young, Jr. became an educator and in 2021 was elected chancellor of the New York State Board of Regents, the first African American to hold that position.
+His son, Lester Young Jr., became an educator, and in 2021, was elected chancellor of the New York State Board of Regents, the first African American to hold that position.